sir-farfan/thiao/README.rst

 of your physical nodes will take.
 For instance, you can jump from n to n+1 VMs running in each node and then back depending on your queue(s).

-First, install thiao, then you just need to set the apropriate Suspend and Resume programs in your *slurm.conf* like this::
+First, install Thiao, then you just need to set the appropriate Suspend and Resume programs in your *slurm.conf* like this::

   SuspendProgram=/opt/thiao/bin/Suspend